 Section 515 - Public Comments

-Since the Section 515 policy was established, GSA has received two requests for correction of information, as shown below.
+Since the Section 515 policy was established, GSA has received three requests for correction of information, as shown below.

 "Recently while checking the current Meals and Incidental Expense (M&IE) rates for Minnesota, I noticed that the County of Olmsted happened to be misspelled.
 On the GSA website it is spelled as: Olmstead, while in corrected form it should read Olmsted."